• Skip to primary navigation

 Ingredients

-To make Bibikhana Pitha, you need some basic ingredients which are readily available and commonly used in Bengali cooking.
-This Pitha though looks like a typical sponge cake but taste-wise The Bibikhana Pitha is something unique.
+To make Bibikhana Pitha, you need some basic ingredients that are readily available and commonly used in Bengali cooking.
+This Pitha, though, looks like a typical sponge cake, but taste-wise the Bibikhana Pitha is something unique.

 %Bengali Taler Bibikhana pitha